 What the IRO does

-The roles of the Independent Review Officer include:
+The role of the Independent Review Officer includes:

 - helping injured workers and persons injured in motor vehicle accidents to find solutions to complaints about insurers